Fall River Public Library

 The Fall River Public Library Children's Room is open during regular library hours and serves infants through eighth graders with a variety of programs, books, audio books, movies, music, book kits, puzzles, toys, games, comics/graphic novels, magazines, encyclopedias, and reference resources.
 For more information about Children's Services, or to sign up for story hours or other programs, call us at 508-324-2700, ext.
 4, or email David Mello, Children's Supervisor.

-The library holds regular preschool storytimes on Tuesday and Thursday mornings, as well as special themed storytimes.
+The Main Library holds regular preschool storytimes on Tuesday mornings, as well as special themed storytimes.
+Check our calendar for upcoming events.
+The South Branch has storytimes on Mondays.
 You can also watch storytimes at home.
 Many of them are available on Fall River Community Media (FRCTV) on their YouTube channel.

 Children old enough to write their name may sign up for a library card.
 Children age 12 and under should apply for their library card in the Children's Room, and will need a parent or guardian to sign for them.
 Teens age 13-17 can sign up at the adult circulation desk, and will still need a parent or guardian to co-sign.
 Parents will need a photo ID.